Anxiety and Depression

 Depression

 Depression can manifest in different ways, including major depressive disorder and persistent depressive disorder.
 You can also have situational depression from grief or crisis, and Seasonal Affective Disorder (SAD).
 All of these alter neurotransmitter levels in your brain, which affect your mood, energy, and motivation.
 Increased stress hormones, such as cortisol, contribute to fatigue, feelings of hopelessness, and difficulty concentrating.
-You can also experience physical symptoms like changes in appetite or sleep patterns.
+You can also experience physical symptoms, such as changes in appetite or sleep patterns.

 Just like anxiety, people from some cultures are more vulnerable to depression.
 Systemic barriers, intergenerational trauma, and societal pressures can discourage them from seeking mental health support.
 However, culturally responsive care can offer you a practical pathway to healing and recovery.